MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/configuration-manager-activities.md

 ## Add a mandatory assignment

+To add a mandatory assignment, follow these steps:

 1. Select **Add**.
 The **Mandatory Schedule** dialog opens.
 2. To schedule the advertisement at a specified date and time, select **Use the following schedule**.
 3. To schedule the event, select the ellipsis **(…)** button to open the **Date Time Selection** dialog.
 Modify the date and time according to your needs, and select **OK**.